Secrets of the Spies recounts the true story of British double agent Kim Philby

-Secrets of the Spies is an ITV history series that landed on Britbox in March this year and is finally airing on TV.

-The series follows major spy figures, both real and fictional, through British history and the role they had in shaping world events.

-The show makes use of archival footage, previously secret documents, and interviews with experts to paint a picture of life as a spy.
+Using archival footage, previously secret documents, and expert interviews, the series paints a picture of life as a spy.

 What is Secrets of the Spies about?